lilianweng/lil-log/_posts/2019-01-31-generalized-language-models.md

 - [IMDb](http://ai.stanford.edu/~amaas/data/sentiment/): A large dataset of movie reviews with binary sentiment classification labels.

-**Semantic Role Labeling (SRL)**: models the predicate-argument structure of a sentence, and is often described as answering “Who did what to whom”.
+**Semantic Role Labeling (SRL)**: models the predicate-argument structure of a sentence, and is often described as answering "Who did what to whom".
 - [CoNLL-2004 & CoNLL-2005](http://www.lsi.upc.edu/~srlconll/)